TariqAHassan/MelReformer/README.md

 ### Results (Zooming in can help 😊)

-Below you can find some examples of what the expansion model produces after 63 epochs.
+Below you can find some examples of what the expansion model produces after 63 epochs using $n=32$.

 #### Reconstruction at inference time with teacher forcing enabled: